FanDuel Sports Network Sun

-FanDuel Sports Network Sun is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group) and operated as an affiliate of FanDuel Sports Network.
-The channel broadcasts local coverage of professional, collegiate and sporting events in the state of Florida, with a focus on professional sports teams based in Miami, Tampa and Orlando.
-FanDuel Sports Network Sun and sister regional sports network FanDuel Sports Network Florida are headquartered in Fort Lauderdale, Florida with studios located in Tampa.
+FanDuel Sports Network Sun is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group) and operates as an affiliate of FanDuel Sports Network.
+The channel broadcast local coverage of professional, collegiate and sporting events in the state of Florida, with a focus on professional sports teams based in Miami, Tampa and Orlando.
+FanDuel Sports Network Sun and sister regional sports network FanDuel Sports Network Florida were headquartered in Fort Lauderdale, Florida with studios located in Tampa.

-FanDuel Sports Network is available on cable providers throughout Florida; it is also available nationwide on satellite via DirecTV.
+FanDuel Sports Network was available on cable providers throughout Florida; it is also available nationwide on satellite via DirecTV.